LeEnno/alfred-terminalfinder/README.md

 ## iTerm Compatibility

-This workflow works with iTerm 2.9.x.
+This workflow works with iTerm 3.x and 2.9.x.
 If you need support for 2.1.x, [see the `2.1.x` branch](https://github.com/LeEnno/alfred-terminalfinder/tree/2.1.x "LeEnno/alfred-terminalfinder at 2.1.x").

 ## Hat tip